zordius/lightncandy/README.md

 The return value of your custom helper should be a string.
 When your custom helper be executed from {{ }} , the return value will be HTML encoded.
 You may execute your helper by {{{ }}} , then the original helper return value will be output directly.

-When you pass arguments as `name=value` pairs, The input to your custom helper will turn into only one associative array. for example when your custom helper is `function ($input) {...}`:
+When you pass arguments as `name=value` pairs, The input to your custom helper will turn into only one associative array.
+For example, when your custom helper is `function ($input) {...}`:

 ```
 {{{helper name=value}}        // This send processed {{{value}}} into $input['name']